dtrace4linux/rss/README.md

   good to add touch support to drill into a news item or show alternate views (such as weather/stocks)

-  * Periodically show the text of a headline
   * Cycle a weather history / prediction
   * Stock chart